£600 off "probably the best 70-200mm zoom in the world"

 Not into Amazon Prime Day?
-Save £600 on "probably the best 70-200mm zoom in the world" with this non-prime deal
+Save $400 on "probably the best 70-200mm zoom in the world" and get a free UV filter with this non-prime deal

-Avoid the Amazon madness and still save on the Nikon Z 70-200mm f/2.8 VR S – a top-tier telephoto, known for its steep price tag, now with limited stock available for under £2000
+Avoid the Amazon madness and still save on the Nikon Z 70-200mm f/2.8 VR S – a top-tier telephoto, known for its steep price tag, now available for $2,296.95

 While Amazon Prime Day is dominating the headlines, not everyone wants to shop at Amazon – and that's totally fair.
 With Prime-only offers everywhere you look, it can feel like your options are limited.
 But they're not.
-If you would rather buy from a UK-based, trusted, specialist retailer, Wex Photo Video has you covered.
+If you would rather buy from a US-based, trusted, specialist retailer, B&H Photo Video has you covered.

-You can also get this lens with a Wex special offer that includes a fitting Lee Filters Elements VND 2-5 Stop Circular Filter for £179.10 – that's 10% off its usual price of £199.
+On top of that, you also get a free Chiaro Pro 77mm 98-UVATS UV Filter – perfect for protecting your new high-end glass.
+And – just if you're curious – Amazon can't match this price for the lens alone.

-Save £600 at Wex This Nikon Z lens is a pro-grade telephoto known for its stellar image quality, fast and silent autofocus, and rugged build.
+Save $400 at B&H This Nikon Z lens is a pro-grade telephoto known for its stellar image quality, fast and silent autofocus, and rugged build.
 With superb handling, effective stabilization and versatile performance across genres, it's a true workhorse lens.

 This lens isn't just sharp – it's next-level sharp.
 It features 32 elements in 18 groups, including two aspherical elements, six ED (extra-low dispersion) elements, a fluorite element, and Nikon's advanced SR (short-wavelength refractive) element.
 In practice, that means stunning clarity, excellent contrast, and minimal chromatic aberration – even wide open at f/2.8.